-Gaze-evoked nystagmus is a drift of the eye which is only present for certain directions of gaze away from straight ahead.
+Gaze-evoked nystagmus (GEN) is a drift of the eye which is only present for certain directions of gaze away from straight ahead.
 It is the most common form of nystagmus encountered in clinical practice.
 When using EOG recordings, any persistent nystagmus for ocular displacements of 30 degrees or less is considered abnormal.
-When using infrared recordings, small amounts of weak (0.5 deg to 3.0 deg/sec) gaze-evoked nystagmus can be recorded in normal subjects (Abel et al, 1978)
+When using infrared recordings, small amounts of weak (0.5 deg to 3.0 deg/sec) gaze-evoked nystagmus can be recorded in normal subjects (Abel et al, 1978).

 Causes of gaze-evoked nystagmus are listed in the table above.
 There are several distinct patterns which can be identified by close scrutiny of the eye position trace.
 (Note that we didn't say that you can get this by reading the computerized ENG report - - commercial ENG computers don't understand GEN).

 Ordinary gaze-evoked nystagmus, acquired from an ancient ENG system.
 There is drift towards the center when the patient looks to either side.

 The most common variety of GEN consists of a drift towards the center of the orbit, interspersed by corrective outgoing saccades attempting to acquire a target which has drifted off the fovea.
 In this situation, it is conventionally thought that the initial rate at which the eye drifts is directly proportional to how far the eye is from center, because elastic restoring forces are proportional to displacement.
 Accordingly, as the eye approaches center, the rate of drift decreases, accounting for the characteristic decreasing exponential trajectory of ocular drift.
 The decreasing exponential pattern may be difficult to appreciate if the patient makes frequent saccades to the target, and one must look for a slow phase in which the patient allowed his eye to drift close to the center.
 Gaze-evoked nystagmus on lateral gaze and upward gaze is common while gaze-evoked nystagmus on downward gaze is infrequent.